-You will find a blank sheet and logbook, in Appendix A at the end of this guide.
+You will find a model of this conversation in Appendix A and a model of logbook in Appendix B at the end of this handbook.

 Sending QSL cards for confirmation

 After a connection with an amateur station has been made, you can send a confirmation card directly (by mail) to the QSL Bureau.
 All cards sent to the bureau are sorted by country and district handed over to the central organization.
 These cards will be handed over from person to person to save the bureau postage!